The Role of Mass and Environment on Satellite distributions around Milky Way analogs in the Romulus25 simulation

 \subsection{Isolated vs. Paired Hosts}

-In Figure \ref{fig:SFq}(a) we found that environment has no impact on an analog's quenched fraction, but Figure \ref{fig:QvE} suggests that pairs potentially exhibit higher quenched fractions than isolated analogs.
-There are some caveats preventing us from making a more robust statement about the environment's effect on quenched fraction.
-First, we are only considering satellites with M$_*>10^8$ M$_\odot$.
-Within our SAGA II sample, this is only $\sim$56\% of our total satellite population and they are hosted by $\sim$72\% of our Milky Way analogs with a non-zero satellite count (or $\sim$49\% of all Milky Way analogs), so a large section of our population is being removed.
-Secondly, our simulation box size prevents us from having a large sample of highly-isolated analogs; only $\sim14\%$ of our SAGA II sample analogs have D$_{MW}>3$ Mpc.
-Finally, by ignoring low mass satellites, we are looking at the quenched fractions of several systems with few satellites (only 1 or 2 satellites).
-Around 43\% of high-mass satellite-hosting analogs in our SAGA II sample contain only one satellite above our resolution limit, so their quenched fractions can only occupy the extremes of 0 and 1, and in Figure \ref{fig:QvE} they are being averaged with systems that have as many as 8 high-mass satellites.
-However, if we weight these systems according to host stellar mass (as a rough proxy of N$_{sat}$), the average quenched fractions of pairs is still higher than that of isolated analogs, but only within the M$_{\text{vir}}$ definition.
-These combined effects yield a sample that is lacking low-mass satellites (and thus the analogs' full satellite distributions) as well as highly-isolated hosts, making it difficult for us to extrapolate our results to the universe at large.
+Figure \ref{fig:QvE} suggests that pairs exhibit higher quenched fractions than more isolated analogs, but there are some caveats preventing us from making a more robust statement about the environment's effect on the quenched fraction.
+First, we are only considering satellites with $M_*>10^8$ $M_\odot$.
+Within our SAGA II sample, this is only $\sim$56\% of our total satellite population and they are hosted by $\sim$72\% of our Milky Way analogs with a nonzero satellite count (or $\sim$49\% of all Milky Way analogs), so a large section of our population is being removed.
+Secondly, our simulation box size prevents us from having a large sample of highly isolated analogs; only $\sim14\%$ of our SAGA II sample analogs have $D_{MW}>3$ Mpc.
+Finally, by ignoring low-mass satellites, we are looking at the quenched fractions of several systems with few satellites (only one or two satellites).
+Around 43\% of the high-mass satellite-hosting analogs in our SAGA II sample contain only one satellite above our resolution limit, so their quenched fractions can only occupy the extremes of 0 and 1, and in Figures \ref{fig:SFq} \& \ref{fig:QvE} these systems are being considered equally alongside systems with as many as eight high-mass satellites (though the binning in Figure \ref{fig:QvE} should alleviate this issue).
+These combined effects yield a sample that is lacking low-mass satellites (and thus the analogs' full satellite distributions) as well as highly isolated hosts, making it difficult for us to extrapolate our results to the Universe at large.